troglobit/troglobit.github.io/content/about.md

 also the first password to a Linux server (Henrik's) I got a login to, back in 1995.

-I work at [Westermo R&D][westermo] as a software architect for [WeOS][], a Linux-based network operating system for switches and routers.
+I work a Addiva Elektronik in Västerås, Sweden, as a software architect and embedded systems consultant.
+My specialty is Linux and networking, primarily on OSI layer-2.
+I used to work at [Westermo R&D][westermo], also as a software architect, for [WeOS][], which is a Linux-based network operating system for switches and routers.

 In my spare time I write Free/Libre Open Source Software ([FLOSS][]).
 For example, I maintain [Finit][], [Inadyn][], [pimd][], [mrouted][],